Boosting galactic outflows with enhanced resolution: Energetics of better-resolved outflows

-Focussing first on the total gas (solid lines), all simulations are dominated by slow-moving ($\vz \approx 10 \, \kms$) gas that is unlikely to escape the gravitational potential of the galaxy ($\vz \geq \vcirc$ shown as grey band).
-However, as we better resolve the cooling length, the distribution shifts towards larger velocities (median going from 4.6 to 5.8 to 6.7 to 7.3 $\kms$ from purple to green, respectively), showing that the overall kinetic energy of the outflowing gas is systematically increasing.

-Splitting the gas in different temperature bins, we recover an increasing amount of cold gas at higher resolutions as discussed in Section~\ref{sec:outflowstructure:thermodynamics} (dashed lines have higher normalizations), but this cold gas is also faster moving (medians going from $\vz=4.6$ to 6.6 to 8.5 to 7.3 $\kms$ with increasing resolution) which will translate into an increased mass-loading (Section~\ref{sec:outflowstructure:loadingfactors}).
-The enhanced amount of hot gas (dotted) is harder to interpret from the mass-weighted PDF, as it tracks the low-density, volume-filling phase which represents a small fraction of the total outflowing mass.

-To better visualize how outflow kinematics correlate with the gas thermodynamics, we show in Figure~\ref{fig:tvz} the two-dimensional distribution of temperature and vertical velocities, weighted by gas mass and gas energy, $E_{\text{gas}} = m_{\text{gas}} (1/2 \, \ v^2 + P / \rho / (\gamma - 1)$), in the top and bottom panels, respectively.
-Again, different panels show time stacks spanning the entire galaxy evolution as one increases the resolution of the cooling length (left to right).
+To gain physical insights into these differences in outflow energetics, we show in Figure~\ref{fig:tvz_1kpc} the two-dimensional distributions of temperature and vertical velocities of outflowing gas close to the disc (a 0.1-kpc slab at $|z| = 1 \kpc$ with $sgn(v_z) = sgn(z)$).
+The histograms are weighted by gas mass and total gas specific energy (defined as the sum of the kinetic and internal specific energies, $e_{\text{gas}} = 1/2 \, \ v^2 + u = 1/2 \, \ v^2 + P_{\text{th}} / \rho / (\gamma - 1)$) in the top and bottom panels, respectively.
+Again, each panel shows the normalized stack over the time evolution of each galaxy, with increasingly resolved cooling length from left to right.

-Focussing first on the mass-weighted diagrams (top panels), we recover that most of the outflow mass is warm ($\approx 10^4\, \K$) and travelling at relatively low velocities ($\vz \leq 10 \, \kms$).
-The increased fraction of cold gas reaching the circular velocity noted in Figure~\ref{fig:vzpdfs} is visible as a faint cloud extending under the warm gas sequence that becomes more prominent with increasing resolution (e.g. third top panel, to the right of the dotted line).
-The hotter phase is better sampled with increasing resolution but does not significantly evolve when weighting by mass, consistent with Figure~\ref{fig:vzpdfs}.
+From Figure~\ref{fig:tvz_1kpc}, we recover that most of the mass-weighted outflow gas (top panels) is warm ($\approx 10^4\, \K$), travelling at relatively low velocities ($\vz \leq 10 \, \kms$) and is unlikely to escape the gravitational potential of the galaxy ($\vcirc$ as grey dotted line).
+This picture remains qualitatively similar as the cooling length is increasingly resolved (left to right), although the improved resolution leads to a tail of $\leq 10^4\, K$ gas (top, left panel).
+This confirms that, close to the disc, the ejection of mass by SNe-driven outflows is not significantly modified by adding additional resolution in the diffuse gas (recall Figure~\ref{fig:timeevolution} and see also Appendix~\ref{app:similarsfs}).